worldbank/dime-standards/dime-research-standards/pillar-4-data-security/README.md

 **respecting the privacy of respondents or the terms of data licensing agreements** and **making sure no one publishes papers using your data before you**.
-To be fully compliant with the DIME Data Security Standards, a project most follow all applicable items listed in the [DIME Data Security Standards (detailed version)](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/dime-data-security-guidelines.md).
+To be fully compliant with the DIME Data Security Standards, a project must follow all applicable items listed in the [DIME Data Security Standards (detailed version)](https://github.com/worldbank/dime-standards/blob/master/dime-research-standards/pillar-4-data-security/dime-data-security-guidelines.md).

 ### DIME Data Non-Disclosure MOU